tiqi-group/pydase/README.md

 ![Web Interface](./docs/images/Example_App.png)

 In this interface, you can interact with the properties of your `Device` service.
-For more details about using this interface, see the [full documentation](URL_TO_YOUR_DOCUMENTATION).

 ## Documentation